Red Sox vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.
+- In seven games as the underdog over the last 10 matchups, the Red Sox have a record of 4-3.

-- In their previous 10 matchups with a total posted by oddsmakers, the Red Sox and their opponents are 6-3-1 when it comes to hitting the over.
+- When it comes to the over/under, the Red Sox and their foes are 6-4-0 in their last 10 contests.

-- Oddsmakers have yet to post a spread in any of the Red Sox's past 10 games.
-Boston games have gone over the total three straight times, and the average total in this span was 10 runs.
+- Bookmakers have not posted a runline in any of the Red Sox's past 10 matchups.

 Red Sox Betting Records & Stats

-- The moneyline set for this matchup implies the Red Sox have a 44.4% chance of walking away with the win.
+- The Red Sox have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.

-- Boston and its opponents have hit the over in 29 of its 43 games with a total this season.
+- Boston's games have gone over the total in 29 of its 44 chances.

 - The Red Sox have yet play a game with a spread this season.